-For the past twelve years I have worked with adults who are illiterate or who have very poor reading skills.
-I use the Sounds-Write programme, which I find is easily adapted to any age group.
-“Why hasn’t anybody told me this before” and “I wish I had met you years ago” are common quotes from my appreciative learners.
+Since 2002, I have used phonics to help adults who are illiterate or who have very poor reading skills.
+I use the Sounds-Write programme, a linguistic phonics programme, which I find is easily adapted to any age group.
+“Why hasn’t anybody told me this before” and “I wish I had met you years ago” are common quotes from my appreciative adult learners.
 It is not me they are indebted to but their introduction to synthetic phonics, which, at last, helps them understand the complexities of our written language.

-I have over twelve years’ experience as a private tutor helping children and adults raise their level of reading and spelling.
+I have many years’ experience as a private tutor helping children and adults raise their level of reading and spelling.
 I have worked in schools with small groups and individual children who have been identified as having reading difficulties.
-In the Further Education sector, I have taught Skills for Life Literacy and ESOL Literacy classes for learners who find reading and spelling the language difficult.
-Recently, I ran a successful two year project in a local Primary School to improve the reading of the parents.
+In the Further Education sector, I have taught Functional Skills English (formally Skills for Life Literacy) and ESOL Literacy classes for learners who find reading and spelling the language difficult.
+In 2008, I ran a successful two year project in a local primary school to improve the reading of the parents.

 I, therefore, have extensive experience with all ages of learner and am in a position to advise on the use of phonics across the educational spectrum.
 It is my aim to help teachers realise the importance of phonics in helping the new generation of young children and to promote its use in teaching the thousands of adults who still struggle to read.